-- Change of Address
+- Death of Dependent

-- Marriage

-- Divorce

 - Birth of Child

-- Adoption of Child

-- Death of Member

-- Death of Dependent

 - Receipt of SSA Total Disability Determination

 NOTIFICATION MUST BE MADE TO THE FUND OFFICE.
 Changes of information that You make to the Union office are NOT made or transmitted to the Fund Office.

 Medical Benefits